Fudgy Skillet Brownies

 - Whisk in sugar, then eggs, and vanilla.
 Stir in salt, then the flour until just combined.
 Mix in chocolate chips.

 - Spread batter into the prepared pan.
-Bake for 45-55 minutes.
+Bake for 55 to 1 hour, 10 minutes.
+Time will vary depending on your skillet and oven.

 - Cool, cut into wedges, and serve with ice cream if desired.